boticord/docs/docs/en/libraries/boticordpy.md

 # Python
-BoticordPY is a Python library to interact with the Boticord API.
+BoticordPY is a Python library to interact with the BotiCord API.

 ____